-The superintendent shall ensure that local law enforcement and emergency management agencies have schematic diagrams, including digital schematic diagrams, of all school facilities and provide them updates of the schematic diagrams when the school system makes substantial facility modifications, such as the addition of new facilities or modifications to doors or windows.
-The superintendent shall also provide local law enforcement with emergency access to key storage devices for all school buildings and agencies with updated access to school building keys storage devices when changes are made to the devices to the main entrance of all school facilities.
+The superintendent shall ensure that local law enforcement have schematic diagrams, including digital schematic diagrams, of all school facilities and provide them updates of the schematic diagrams when the school system makes substantial facility modifications, such as the addition of new facilities or modifications to doors or windows.
+The superintendent shall also provide local law enforcement with emergency access to key storage devices for all school buildings and with updated access to school building keys storage devices when changes are made to the devices.